Plastics don’t belong in the food scraps bin. Please do your part and Sort It Out.

-To achieve this, we need the help of everyone in the UBC community to ensure that recyclable and compostable items are placed in the proper bins and not just dumped into the garbage.
+To achieve this, we need the help of everyone in the UBC community to ensure that recyclable and compostable items are sorted in the proper bins.

 Do your part and Sort It Out.